fut-infrastructure/implementation-guide/pages/_includes/intro.md

 Great FHIR exercises and tutorials can be found at [https://fhir-drills.github.io/](https://fhir-drills.github.io/) and [https://simplifier.net/guide/ProfilingAcademy/](https://simplifier.net/guide/ProfilingAcademy/)

-## Known Issues

-This Implementation Guide has the following known issues:

-* Profile names are not consistent with eHealth naming as prefixes FUT and dk-tm still appear.
-* Profiles link to FHIR STU3 Resources where eHealth Infrastructure profiles should be used.

 ## Reader's Guide

 * Overall security mechanisms have been described elsewhere.